kannon92/PendingPodChecks/README.md

   - Status is ContainerCreating
   - Event says "MountVolume.SetUp failed for volume ..."
   - [MountVolume.SetUp](https://github.com/kubernetes/kubernetes/blob/master/pkg/volume/util/operationexecutor/operation_generator.go#L530)
+  - PodReadyToStartContainers actually covers these cases.
+The condition is false if container fails to create.
 - Unable to Schedule (missing Volume)
   - Condition is unable to schedule
   - Fails in scheduling stage.